anmolsah/AICommit01/README.md

 #### API Key Issues
 - Ensure your API key starts with `sk-or-`
-- Check that your OpenRouter account has sufficient credits
+- Check that your OpenRouter account has sufficient credits if using paid model or continue with free models
 - Re-enter your API key if authentication fails

 #### Git Repository